mwahab1/Cleaning_Data_Project/README.md

 R Script:
 Dependencies/Pre-requisites for running the script:

 * The run_analysis.R file is the only script required to repeatably perform the same summarization.
-The script requires the following libraries:
+* The script requires the following libraries:
     * dplyr
+* Assumes the data has been unzipped and the following files exist in the current directory :
+      *

 Other